Review: Pelican S100 hard case backpack takes on the auto show circuit

 Last year, Pelican launched a line of backpacks, rolling its hard-case protection into comfortable, shoulder-harness form.
 On paper they look like a great way to protect laptops and tablets, but how do they hold up in the real world?
 We took one of the packs around the globe, from the 2013 New York Auto Show, to the Dusseldorf Caravan Salon, and finally to the IAA show in Frankfurt.
 Here's what we learned.

+The S100 Sport Elite backpack that I received for testing represented a change in strategy for me.
+My instinct has always been to travel as lightly as possible, an instinct that eventually led my laptop spiraling into a rickety pile of cracked plastic and defunct electronics.
+After a week long road trip with Mercedes, a frantic couple of days running the floor of the North American International Auto Show, and a trip across the Atlantic to the ISPO Munich show, my laptop was toasted.
+It turned out that, while comfortable and easy to carry on and off planes, my small, non-protective canvas backpack wasn't really up to properly protecting my laptop from the rigors of frequent travel.
 On paper, the S100 seemed far better equipped for the task.
 But it also represented abandoning the light, airy footprint I had gotten used, a fact that was made abundantly clear when the big box appeared on my doorstep.
 Upon pulling the 18.5 x 13 x 10-in (47 x 33 x 25.4 cm) pack out of its oversized packaging, my first thought was: "Damn, this thing is going to be heavy and awkward.
 Why did I agree to review it again?"
 I knew ahead of time that the pack was large, heavy and hard, but just how that related to my shoulders and back wasn't fully clear until I pulled it up by its burly plastic handle.

+When I first began loading the pack, I ran into an immediate issue: The laptop case was very thin.
+The Dell laptop I was trying to stuff inside wasn't exactly new or super-sleek, but it was only about four years old and never struck me as overly large or thick.
+However, at 1.5-in (3.8-cm) thick, it did not fit inside the hard laptop case.
+It was possible to jam it in and close the case, but the stretched seam clearly diminished the case's "watertight" claims.
+I also imagined the stretched case would pop open easily, further diminishing its protective value.
+The lesson here is that the case interior is listed at 1 in (2.5 cm) thick, so thicker laptops won't fit properly.
 Outside of that major issue, the S100 offered ample storage and organization.
 I was not actually using it to carry a laptop (see comments above about fried Dell), but an iPad Mini, Mac Mini plus keyboard and a DSLR camera.
 The iPad Mini slid easily into a sleeve inside the small front compartment, which had a plastic front plate for protection.
 That tablet sleeve was good for small devices like the Mini; larger tablets would have to be stored in the hard case or main compartment.

 The boxed Mac Mini, keyboard and camera, along with some miscellaneous magazines, all fit comfortably in the pack.
 The main compartment felt a little narrower and less versatile than other backpacks because of the hard, flat back, but a zippered wall between the small, front tablet compartment and main compartment added some versatility for bigger loads.
 It could benefit from a stretchy material for adjusting around larger loads, however.